 For the second year of the research (Fall 2012), 31 teachers returned to the study.
-The small number of teachers who were unable to continue from Year 1 to Year 2 cited reasons such as a change in curriculum, change in teaching assignments, and change in schools.
-Of those participating, two were not able to complete the research during the fall due to technical issues at their schools, leaving 29 teachers from 26 schools teaching 72 sections of Physical Science to nearly 1700 students.
+The small number of teachers who were unable to continue from Year 1 to Year 2 cited reasons such as change in curriculum, change in teaching assignments, and change in schools.
+Of those participating, 2 were not able to complete the research during the fall due to technical issues at their schools, leaving 29 teachers from 26 schools teaching 72 sections of Physical Science to 1403 students.
 All teachers in the second year used SmartGraphs activities.
-However, in order to understand more about how SmartGraphs can help students learn about the motion of objects, the activities and the treatment conditions were modified to allow different comparisons.
-The four research groups of teachers for the second year, and the treatment conditions, are shown in Table 1, which also includes related research questions, as well as comparison data sources.
+However, in order to understand more about how SmartGraphs can help students learn about the motion of objects, the activities and treatment conditions were modified to allow different comparisons.
+The four research groups of teachers for the second year are shown in Table 1, including related research questions as well as comparison data sources.

-Teachers in Cohorts A and C, who together formed the experimental group in Year 1, used the same four activities again in Year 2.
 For Cohort C, the activities were modified so that only one sensor was needed per classroom.
 This would allow the teacher to use the sensor and a computer projector as a demonstration, while each student could use a computer individually with a student version of the activity that did not use a sensor.
 During the first year of the research, when teachers could choose their method of delivering activities, we found that most activities with sensors were completed in small groups.
 It was hypothesized that the benefit to the students in these situations would depend on the size and the dynamics of the group.
 We also recognized that for many schools having a sufficient number of sensors would be a challenge, but having one sensor would be considerably more affordable.
 Thus the research for Cohort C attempted to examine the results when those factors were removed, and each student could use an individual computer (without a sensor).